Board of Directors

 Remco Kalf, MSc

 Remco Kalf is the co-founder, treasurer and secretary of the foundation.
 Remco lives in the Netherlands where he has his own (web)design and -development agency.
-He designs and builds websites and applications for companies and government bodies and works as a freelance consultant, designer and front-end developer.
+He designs and builds websites and applications for companies and government bodies and works as a freelance consultant, designer and developer.
 His motivation for founding Stepping Stones for Africa is his belief and experience over the past 10 years, that real meaningful impact on people’s live can be made.
 People living in deprived communities can be inspired to take their own responsibility and their entrepreneurship and they mostly need guidance and practical help, and people who believe in them.

 Naa Ashiley Vanderpuye